tudorcuc/Pollen-Detection/README.md

 ## Observations

-### Threshold Calculation

-- The program calculates and stores threshold values for HSV and RGB features based on the training set.
-- These thresholds are critical for the classification process, as they define the boundaries between the pollen and non-pollen classes.

 ### Image Classification

 - Each image is classified based on how its mean HSV and RGB values compare to the calculated thresholds.